nightscout/AndroidAPS/README-Combo.md

   to the pump.

 Usage:
-- This is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
+- Keep in mind that this is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
 It is strongly advised NOT to use this system when the person using is not able to fully understand the system.
 - This integration uses the same functionality which the meter provides that comes with the Combo.